TeseoLou/clancy-nook-walking-tours/README.md

 - Consistency Across the Interface
    - The navigation bar and footer remain persistent across all pages, ensuring users always have access to primary actions regardless of their location on the site.
    - Typography, spacing, and button styling follow a uniform design system, reinforcing brand identity and usability.
-   - Forms and CTAs maintain a consistent design language, with structured layouts, clear labeling, and predictable placements to enhance intuitive interactions.
+   - Forms and CTAs maintain a consistent design language, with structured layouts, clear labelling, and predictable placements to enhance intuitive interactions.

+---

 #### **Responsiveness**
 Responsiveness is a fundamental aspect of modern web design, ensuring that websites function seamlessly across various screen sizes and devices.
 A responsive design dynamically adapts to different viewports, maintaining usability and accessibility without compromising the user experience.
 The Clancy Nook website follows a mobile-first approach, progressively enhancing features for larger screens while ensuring optimal performance on smaller devices.